-- 2. Endeavors to ensure that its cannabis related activities adhere to the scope of the licensing obtained (for example: in the states where cannabis is permitted only for adult-use, the products are only sold to individuals who meet the requisite age requirements); - 3.
-Attempts to implement policies and procedures to ensure that cannabis products are not distributed to minors; - 4.
-Attempts to implement policies and procedures in place to ensure that funds are not distributed to criminal enterprises, gangs or cartels; - Attempts to implement an inventory tracking system and necessary procedures to ensure that such compliance system is effective in tracking inventory and preventing diversion of cannabis or cannabis products into those states where cannabis is not permitted by state law, or cross any state lines in general; - 6.
+- 3. Attempts to implement policies and procedures to ensure that cannabis products are not distributed to minors: - 4.
+Attempts to implement policies and procedures in place to ensure that funds are not distributed to criminal enterprises, gangs or cartels; - 5.
+Attempts to implement an inventory tracking system and necessary procedures to ensure that such compliance system is effective in tracking inventory and preventing diversion of cannabis or cannabis products into those states where cannabis is not permitted by state law, or cross any state lines in general; - 6.
 Endeavors to ensure that its state-authorized cannabis business activity is not used as a cover or pretense for trafficking of other illegal drugs, is engaged in any other illegal activity or any activities that are contrary to any applicable anti-money laundering statutes; and - 7.
 Endeavors to ensure that its products comply with applicable regulations and contain necessary disclaimers about the contents of the products to prevent adverse public health consequences from cannabis use and prevent impaired driving.